gidavies/AzureDevOpsLab/AzureDevOpsLab2.md

-# Lab 2: Exploring the created Azure DevOps Build pipeline
+# Lab 2: Exploring the created Azure DevOps build pipeline

 The end to end pipeline has been created and has deployed your application into Azure.
-In this lab we will explore and understand the build pipeline that has been created.
+In this lab we will explore and understand the continuous integration build pipeline that has been created.

 # Understanding the continuous integration build definition